flickysound/codehs-home/README.md

 # codehs-home
-this is a duplicate of the codeHS site flickysound.codehs.me. feel free to fork this code
+this is a duplicate of the codeHS site <a href="https://flickysound.codehs.me/">flickysound.codehs.me.</a>
+feel free to fork this code